 I am a veteran contributor to Django (the most popular open source Python web framework), but also have the experience of participating in communities which are entirely new to me.
 I am sensitive to other’s communication style, and an underrepresented group in tech, which has given me personal experience in this area.
 Many peers have also shared experiences in this area with me.
 I enjoy helping people in their communication style and tone, and often make efforts to help communities to improve in this area.

-- “I think Erik touched the very core of the complexity of empathy and vulnerability”
+- “I think this touched the very core of the complexity of empathy and vulnerability”

 - “I feel safe in this community, and talks like this are one of the main reasons.”

-- “Having a talk about such a difficult topic makes Erik a great role model in general to me!”
+- “Having a talk about such a difficult topic makes you a great role model in general to me!”

 - “Your talk made me feel so much more welcome and safe at this event.”

-- “As usual, Erik is delivering an amazing talk.”
+- “As usual, they’re delivering an amazing talk.”

 - “Great speech, really important and meaningful.”